RDFBones/RDFBones-O/docs/userguide/userguide_main.rst

 Ontodia is a visualiser for semantic data built into AnthroGraph.
 Though awkward to become acquainted with, Ontodia is ultimately a very useful tool for getting to know datasets and for bugfixing when writing SPARQL queries.

-Let us re-build the example dataset we made in the previous section using Intodia.
+Let us re-build the example dataset we made in the previous section using Ontodia.
 Ontodia can be opened by clicking on the "graph" icon in the top right of the screen when you have opened any kind if inventory.
 Note that Ontodia always looks for labels, and when a data item does not have a label, it will simply repurpose a truncated version of the IRI of that item as a label.
 This means that often the lists provided in Ontodia's search function appears to provide redundant or bogus items.

 .. image:: gfx/ontodia_search.png
    :scale: 100 %